 The discretionary function exception to the FTCA protects ...

 A recent study by the research firm Child Trends revealed a stunning consequence of our nation’s policy and practice of mass incarceration: one out of every fourteen children in the U.S. has a parent who is currently or has previously been incarcerated.
 In other words, a staggering seven percent of America’s youth – an estimated five million children – has a parent who has spent time in prison or jail.
 [See: PLN, June 2016, p.34].

 For black children the numbers are even bleaker: one out of every nine black children under 18 has a parent who is or has been incarcerated.
 Further, according to a May 2016 report from the Pew Charitable Trusts, one in 28 Latino children and one in 57 white children has an incarcerated parent.

 The Child Trends study was based on the National Survey of Children’s Health, with the goal of understanding both the prevalence and consequences of parental incarceration.
 The study found the number of children impacted by parental incarceration is about three times higher than indicated by earlier reports, which only counted children with a parent currently in prison or jail.

-Sadly, the study’s authors noted their estimate of five ...
+Sadly, the study’s authors noted their estimate of five million children ...